Collider probe of heavy additional Higgs bosons solving the muon $g-2$ and dark matter problems: Model, muon and dark matter

-The charged Higgs mass is set to $m_{H^\pm}=m_A$ $(m_{H^\pm}=m_H)$ for $\lambda_5\ge0$ ($\lambda_5\le0$) to respect the constraints from electroweak oblique parameters \cite{ParticleDataGroup:2020ssz} and vacuum stability \cite{Sher:1988mj}.
+The charged Higgs mass is set to $m_{H^\pm}=m_A$ $(m_{H^\pm}=m_H)$ for $\lambda_5\ge0$ ($\lambda_5\le0$) to respect the constraints from electroweak oblique parameters \cite{ParticleDataGroup:2020ssz} and vacuum stability \cite{Sher:1988mj,Muhlleitner:2016mzt}.
 The size of the couplings is bounded from above by the requirement that the theory remains perturbative, we hence choose $|\lambda_i|\le 4\pi$ and $|\rho_e^{\mu\tau}|\le \sqrt{4\pi}$~\cite{Abe:2019bkf}.
 Furthermore, the perturbative unitarity condition for which we require tree-level unitarity of 2$\,\to\,$2 processes is imposed \cite{Lee:1977eg,Kanemura:1993hm,Arhrib:2000is}.
 Even if the couplings satisfy those constraints at the mass scale of the additional scalars, renormalization group (RG) running effects alter them and the theory would become non-perturbative at a high energy scale with $\mathcal{O}(1)$ couplings.
-To quantify this, we solve the coupled RG equations (RGEs) for $\beta$ functions of the SM third generation fermion Yukawa couplings, $\lambda_i$, $\rho_e^{\mu\tau}$ and $\rho_e^{\tau\mu}$, and then determine the cut-off scale, $\Lambda$.\footnote{See Refs.\, \cite{Abe:2019bkf,Iguro:2022tmr} for the $\beta$ functions.
+In order to keep the model under perturbative control, additional particles and their interactions at the scale $\Lambda_\text{LP}$ would be necessary.
+Such $\mathcal{O}(10\,\text{TeV})$ new particles can in principle contribute to the muon $g-2$, however the effect is small since it scales as $1/m_{\Lambda_\text{LP}}^2$.
+Similarly, they are out of reach of direct LHC searches.
+Finally, the contribution of the new particles to the beta functions and their impact on the RGE evolution highly depends on the nature of the new particles, e.g. their coupling structure and spin.
+To quantify this, we solve the coupled RG equations (RGEs) for the $\beta$ functions of the SM third generation fermion Yukawa couplings, $\lambda_i$, $\rho_e^{\mu\tau}$ and $\rho_e^{\tau\mu}$, and then determine the cut-off scale, $\Lambda_{\rm{LP}}$, where LP stands for Landau pole.\footnote{See Refs.\, \cite{Abe:2019bkf,Iguro:2022tmr} for the $\beta$ functions.
 At the initial scale, we set $\lambda_2,~\lambda_3\ll1$ to maximize the cut-off scale.
-It is noted that there are typos in $\beta$ functions of Ref.\,\cite{Abe:2019bkf}. } These conditions imply the existence of an upper mass limit for the heavy scalars.
-In Fig.\,\ref{fig:param} dash-dotted, dashed and dotted lines in purple depict $\Lambda=30\,$TeV, 10\,TeV and 5\,TeV.
+It is noted that there are typos in the $\beta$ functions of Ref.\,\cite{Abe:2019bkf}. } These conditions imply the existence of an upper mass limit for the heavy scalars.
+In Fig.\,\ref{fig:param} dash-dotted, dashed and dotted lines in purple depict $\Lambda_{\rm{LP}}=30\,$TeV, 10\,TeV and 5\,TeV.
 It is observed that if we require the theory to be perturbative up to 30\,(5)\,TeV, the upper limit on the scalar mass is given as

 The large $\lambda_5$ case is constrained by the 2$\,\to\,$2 unitarity bound while the small $\lambda_5$ region is disfavored by the unitarity constraint on the RGE-evolved Yukawa couplings.

 The presence of a charged Higgs with a sizable product of the relevant Yukawa couplings can modify the decay rate of $\tau\to\mu\nu\overline\nu$.
 Following Ref.\,\cite{Iguro:2018qzf}, lepton flavor universality in $\tau$ decays puts an upper limit on the interaction: